HR General Administrative and University Policies

 Accidents must be reported immediately to the Physical Plant Department and the Department of Public Safety.
 The University is responsible for logging and following up on all accidents within 24 hours to the insurance carrier, and when applicable, to the State Police.
 If you are in an accident, follow the guidelines in the Fleet Management procedure.

 Driving violations must be reported within 24 hours to the Physical Plant Department.

 All vehicles will be maintained by the Physical Plant Department.
 Vehicles will be checked in and checked out of Physical Plant at a regular interval to ensure tracking and maintenance of all vehicle systems is done routinely.

-The Physical Plant Department will be responsible for tracking of all routine and unplanned service and maintenance.
-The department will be responsible for advising the University of any issues surrounding usage including the status of the vehicle, permitted usage violations, acquisition of new vehicles and disposal of old ones (according to existing University purchasing and asset disposition policies).
+The Physical Plant Department will be responsible for tracking all routine and unplanned service and maintenance.
+The department will be responsible for advising the University of any issues surrounding usage including the status of the vehicle, permitted usage violations, acquisition of new vehicles, and disposal of old ones (according to existing University purchasing and asset disposition policies).

 - Record Keeping

 - A vehicle authorization request must be submitted and approved per the University’s procedures prior to usage by any individual.

 - A daily or weekly check-in – check-out sheet will be maintained for all University vehicles.